Colorado Springs Philharmonic: Formation and history of the Colorado Springs Philharmonic

 Smith stepped down as music director in 2011 due to a diagnosis of Binswanger's Disease.
 He had previously announced in 2009 his intention to step down at the end of the 2010-2011 season.

 In February 2011, Josep Caballé-Domenech first guest-conducted the orchestra, as an emergency substitute for Smith.
 In May 2011, the orchestra named Caballé-Domenech as its next music director, and he took the title effective with the 2011-2012 season.
 In early 2016, the orchestra announced the conversion of Caballé-Domenech's contract as music director into a contract with an indefinite tenure.

 In March 2020, the COVID-19 pandemic caused the orchestra to halt concerts.
 The orchestra's board of directors subsequently voted to cancel its recently negotiated five-year contract with the musicians' union.
 An 18-month contract dispute between the orchestra musicians and the board of directors resulted.
 The new contract negotiations resulted in a three-year agreement that was approved in October 2021.

 Concerts by the orchestra resumed in January 2022.
 That same month, Caballé-Domenech announced his intention to stand down as the orchestra's music director at the close of the 2022-2023 season, citing in his resignation letter his disagreements with the curtailing of orchestra activities during the COVID-19 pandemic.
 In May 2023, the orchestra named Caballé-Domenech as its conductor laureate, the first conductor in the orchestra's history to receive that title.

 In January 2024, Chloé Dufresne first guest-conducted the orchestra.
 In July 2025, the orchestra announced the appointment of Dufresne as its next music director, effective with the 2025-2026 season, with an initial contract of three seasons.
 Dufresne is the first female conductor to be named music director of the Colorado Springs Philharmonic.
+In May 2026, the orchestra announced the appointment of Eunike Tanzil as its first-ever composer-in-residence, effective with the 2026-2027 season.